jasonkhan99/SaferSpacesApi/SaferSpacesApi/README.md

-navigate to desired directory for where your project will go git clone url add workspace cd AnimalShelter dotnet restore dotnet build create a new terminal cd into AnimalShelter dotnet ef database update dotnet watch run
+navigate to desired directory for where your project will go git clone url add workspace cd SaferSpaces dotnet restore dotnet build create a new terminal cd into SaferSpaces dotnet ef database update dotnet watch run